GaxZE/tryhackme-notes/advent-of-cyber/day6.md

 I installed steghide as instructed but was slightly delayed in understanding that when steghide asked for a passphrase I can just hit enter(_no passphrase given_) and the files would come out.
 I thought I needed to find the passphrase first.

 Once I hit enter I was then given the file hidden within the image and thus the flag.

+The flag however wasn't easily noticable via the question.
+I thought the flag originally was a 'poem' or something.
+But it's contents and subsequent RFC code.
+RFC stands for Request for comment.
+I need to read up on these and why they exist.

+Seemingly this one was an april fools: https://en.wikipedia.org/wiki/April_Fools%27_Day_Request_for_Comments